 Author: Kofi Ocran.
 I am a software engineer who builds products and services with web technologies.
 I occupy the sweet spot between software engineering and data science and learn more by sharing my knowledge through technical articles.

-Laravel is a powerful language that aims to make the web development process easier without sacrificing application functionality.
-This is especially true when you try to build a video chat app with Laravel.
+Laravel is a powerful language that aims to make the web development process simple without sacrificing application functionality.
+This is especially true when you try to build a Laravel video chat app.

-Previously, I built a video chat app with WebRTC and Laravel and wrote about it here: Adding Video Chat To Your Laravel App.
+Previously, I built a WebRTC/Laravel chat app and wrote about it here: Adding Video Chat To Your Laravel App.
 WebRTC is only one of the ways that people can implement video chat features.
 Companies like Agora also provide a fully packaged video chat SDK to provide a high-quality Real-Time Engagement video chat experience.
 As someone who has WebRTC development experience, I can tell you there are some limitations with WebRTC, such as:

 - Quality of experience: Since WebRTC is transmitted over the Internet, which is a public domain, the quality of experience is hard to guarantee.